diennea/carapaceproxy/README.md

 ## Docker

-You can build carapace docker image by running
+You can build carapace docker image by running:
 ```
 mvn clean install -DskipTests -Pproduction
+docker/build.sh
 ```
 Then you can run the container and the admin interface will be listening on 0.0.0.0:8001
 ```